for Veterans and the Public

 What is hepatitis C?

 Hepatitis C is a disease that affects your liver.
 It is caused by a virus, called the hepatitis C virus, or HCV for short.
-Approximately 4 million people in the United States are thought to have chronic hepatitis C, making it the most common infection of the blood in the United States.
-Veterans using VA facilities have higher rates of hepatitis C than the general population.
+Approximately 3 million people in the United States are thought to have hepatitis C. Veterans have higher rates of hepatitis C than the general population.

 What are the symptoms of hepatitis C?